Effect-TS/effect/.changeset/stupid-flies-grab.md

 "effect": patch
 ---

-SubscriptionRef: fix A variance (from covariant to contravariant)
+SubscriptionRef: fix A variance (from covariant to invariant)